 Harvest Preparatory School is a private high school in Columbus.
-The principal of Harvest Preparatory School is Rev. Gary L. Johnston and can be contacted at JohnstonG@harvestprep.org.
-460 students attend Harvest Preparatory School and identify primarily as White, non-Hispanic; Hispanic; and Asian.
-The ratio of students to teachers at Harvest Preparatory School is 13:1.
+The principal of Harvest Preparatory School is Rev. Gary L. Johnston, whose e-mail is JohnstonG@harvestprep.org.
+460 children attend Harvest Preparatory School and are mostly White, non-Hispanic; Hispanic; and Asian.
+The student to teacher ratio at Harvest Preparatory School is 13:1.
 Independence High School is one of the nearest high schools.

 - Ceramics sculpture